Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Bayesian inference for inverse problems

 \subsubsection{Conditional mean estimation}

-The conditional mean (CM), also known as the posterior mean, is obtained by setting $h(\bm{m}) = \bm{m}$ in equation~\ref{eq:monte-carlo}:
+The conditional mean (CM), also known as the posterior mean, is obtained by setting $\psi(\bm{m}) = \bm{m}$ in equation~\ref{eq:monte-carlo}:

-The conditional mean corresponds to the minimum-variance estimate \citep{AndersonMoore1979} and is generally less prone to overfitting \citep{MacKay2003} compared to point estimates obtained by optimization, since it averages over the full posterior distribution rather than selecting a single mode.
-This was confirmed empirically for seismic imaging \citep{SiahkoohiRizzutiHerrmann2020a, SiahkoohiRizzutiHerrmann2020b, SiahkoohiRizzutiHerrmann2020c}.
-Consequently, when the data are severely contaminated by noise, the conditional mean can provide enhanced robustness.
+The conditional mean corresponds to the minimum-variance estimate \citep{AndersonMoore1979} and is generally less prone to overfitting \citep{MacKay2003} compared to point estimates obtained by optimization.
+Consequently, when the data are severely contaminated by noise, the conditional mean can provide enhanced robustness \citep{SiahkoohiRizzutiHerrmann2020a, SiahkoohiRizzutiHerrmann2020b, SiahkoohiRizzutiHerrmann2020c}.
 In contrast, single-mode estimates may become trapped in local minima or concentrate on narrow, noise-driven modes, whereas the conditional mean integrates over the full probability mass to yield a more stable and statistically representative solution.